UC-MACSS/persp-analysis/students/pezzuto_john/Pezzuto_Final.md

 **Leverage Computational Methods**

-•	The experiment used the collaboration element Amazon MTurk to quickly perform menial tasks like discerining the race of the hosts efficiently.
+•	The experiment used the collaboration element Amazon MTurk to quickly perform menial tasks like discerning the race of the hosts efficiently.

 •	The researchers used automated tools which logged into their accounts and communicated with hosts.